juroberttyb/go-rest-template/README.md

 <br>
 An order request consists of these information (buy or sell, quantity, market price or limit price).

-## Design

-* this is a order based REST service
-* a order contains {action, price, quantity}
-* a user can {browse live orders, make order, take order, delete order}

 ## Quickstart

 0. pre-requirement